FlagOpen/FlagEmbedding/examples/finetune/README.md

 Besides the negatives in this group, the in-batch negatives also will be used in fine-tuning.
 - `negatives_cross_device`: share the negatives across all GPUs.
 This argument will extend the number of negatives.
 - `learning_rate`: select a appropriate for your model.
 Recommend 1e-5/2e-5/3e-5 for large/base/small-scale.
-- `temperature`: the similarity will be `simi = simi/temperature` before using them to compute loss.
+- `temperature`: It will influence the distribution of similarity scores.
-A higher temperature can reduce the value of similarity between texts in downstream tasks.
 - `query_max_len`: max length for query.
 Please set it according the average length of queries in your data.
 - `passage_max_len`: max length for passage.
 Please set it according the average length of passages in your data.
 - `query_instruction_for_retrieval`: instruction for query, which will be added to each query.